 iii) Identification of the root cause.

-If you used say a cause and effect process to help investigate the problem, what is the key cause, or are there multiply interactions causing the non-conformity to arise?
-This is critical, however, you will only really know if you have identified and addressed the root cause(s) when you implement, measure and monitor the solution.
+If you use a cause and effect process to help investigate the problem, what is the key cause, or are there multiply interactions causing the non-conformity to arise?
+This is critical.
+However, you will only really know if you have identified and addressed the root cause(s) when you implement, measure and monitor the solution.

 iv) Once you have identified the root cause(s), you will want to propose a solution.